Critical Thinking and Analysis

 Graduates will gain experience with research methods used to gather, process, and interpret ethnographic data.

-Graduates will be able to apply their cultural, methodological, and theoretical knowledge in original research projects culminating in a high quality, theoretically informed senior thesis.
+Students will be able to apply their cultural, methodological, and theoretical knowledge in original research projects culminating in a high quality, theoretically informed senior thesis.
+This will come from research experiences that are closely mentored by faculty.

 Human Cultural Diversity